BipoaroXigen/SPJ_TEST/docs/src/solver.md

 # Simple solver examples

-Here, we show, how a solver can be set up by providing it functions which define its behaviour.
+Here, we show, how a solver can be set up by providing it functions which define its behavior.

 All of the examples are available in the `zoo.ipynb` notebook in the `/notebooks` directory.